FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/post_install_transfercft.md

 ## Installed directories and files

-When you install Transfer CFT, the <span class="code">home</span> directory is created and populated under the <span class="code">Transfer\_CFT</span> installation directory.
-This <span class="code">home </span>directory contains installation libraries, binaries, and templates.
-Do not store any personal files in the <span class="code">home </span>directory, as they are erased during updates.
+When you install Transfer CFT, the `home` directory is created and populated under the `Transfer_CFT` installation directory.
+This `home `directory contains installation libraries, binaries, and templates.
+Do not store any personal files in the `home `directory, as they are erased during updates.

 ### Installer-generated files